Animal-assisted therapy: Post-traumatic stress disorder

 Dogs provide subjective positive effects to veterans and serve as a compassionate reminder to veterans with post-traumatic stress disorder that danger is not present, creating a safe space for the veteran.
 They are often sensitive to humans and have the ability to adapt their behavior accordingly by doing tasks such as preventing panic, waking a veteran from a nightmare, and nudging to help the veteran "stay in the present".
 Dogs provide veterans with a nonjudgmental and safe environment that can help a veteran express feelings and process thoughts without interruption, criticism or advice.
 Interactions, such as petting, playing and walking, with the dog can increase physical activity, reduce anxiety, and provide encouragement to stay in the present moment.
 The interaction between dog and veterans supports social interactions for isolated veterans, reduces symptoms associated with the disorder such as depression and anxiety, and increases veterans' calmness.

 Similar to dogs, horses have been included in the treatment of veterans with post-traumatic stress disorder by providing an accepting and nonjudgmental environment, which further facilitates a veterans' ability to cope with symptoms.
 Because horses are social animals, they are capable of creating and responding to relationships based on the veteran's energy, providing an opportunity for veterans to regain the ability to form trusting relationships.
 Therapeutic work with horses varies from ground-based activities, mounted activities, or a combination of both.
 In the therapeutic context, horses can promote cognitive reframing as well as an increase in the use of mindfulness practice.
 While there is limited research and standardized instruments to measure the effects, veterans who have participated in pilot programs have better communication skills, self-awareness, and self-esteem, promoting safety and support during the transition into civilian life.
 Long-term effects of equine-based interventions with veterans include increased happiness, social support, and better sleep hygiene because they are able to process information regarding their emotions and behaviors in a nonjudgmental space.

 While animal-assisted interventions may be effective, it is not yet verified due to limited research.
 Animal-assisted interventions can be challenging to study.
-Because of lack of effective resources, most studies are limited to small sample sizes which prevents genralizing results over a larger population.
+Because of lack of effective resources, most studies are limited to small sample sizes which prevents generalizing results over a larger population.
 Furthermore, there is often a lack of randomization and a lack of information about sample representativeness that prevents widespread application.
 Hospital-based animal-assisted therapy programs may present a slight risk of pathogen transmission, but further research is needed.